-The new Corpus of Baroque Ceiling Painting in Germany, a research project within the Academies' Program of the Union of Academies of Sciences and the Humantities in Germany, started April 1rst 2015, under the direction of Prof. Dr. Stephan Hoppe (Prof. for Bavarian Art History and Architectural History at the Institut für Kunstgeschichte, LMU Munich).
-The new Corpus resumes a preceding project of the same title: The Corpus der barocken Deckenmalerei in Deutschland was founded in 1966 at the LMU Munich by Prof. Dr. Hermann Bauer (1929-2000, until 1994 Prof. for Bavarian Art History at the LMU), and Prof. emer.
-Dr. Bernhard Rupprecht (until 1993 Prof. for Art History at the University Erlangen-Nürnberg).
-Until 2009, this research project was funded by the Deutsche Forschungsgemeinschaft (DFG).
-Since 1994, the Corpus-Project was chaired by Prof. Dr. Frank Büttner (1944-2016), who had followed Hermann Bauer as Prof. for Bavarian Art History at the Institut für Kunstgeschichte, LMU Munich, in 1994.
+The Corpus of Baroque Ceiling Painting in Germany, a research project embedded in the Academies' Program of the Union of Academies of Sciences and Humanities in Germany, commenced on April 1, 2015, under the guidance of Prof. Dr. Stephan Hoppe (Prof. for Bavarian Art History and Architectural History at the Institut für Kunstgeschichte, LMU Munich), who leads this new iteration of the Corpus.
+Building upon the foundations of its predecessor, the Corpus der barocken Deckenmalerei in Deutschland, established in 1966 by Prof. Dr. Hermann Bauer (1929-2000) and Prof. Emer.
+Dr. Bernhard Rupprecht, the project has a rich history.